Devil's Den Cave

 Description

 Devil's Den State Park offers a picturesque valley in the northwestern Ozarks called Lee Creek Valley.
-There is a peaceful lake at the center of the park and the main activities are hiking and backpacking.
+There is a peaceful lake at the center of the park, and the main activities are hiking and backpacking.
 Although the center of the Ozarks is composed mostly of sandstone, it is at the border between the older limestones and the younger sandstones covering it.
 At the west end of the park is Farmer's Cave, a small, gated limestone cave.
-It may be visited on special cave trekking tours only after appointment.
+It was visited on special cave trekking tours only after appointment.
+This was discontinued in 2009 due to the spread of White Nose Syndrome, to protect the bats Farmer’s Cave and Big Ear Cave were both closed.
+In 2010 Devil’s Den Cave and Ice Box Cave were also closed.
+As far as we know all those caves are still closed.
+The disease is a massive threat, and there are few signs that the bats adapt to the disease and recover.
+The main offer of the park is now hiking, riding, and mountain biking.
+There are eight trails which are designated mountain bike trails.

-But the main feature of the park, the reason why many outdoor enthusiasts visit Devil's Den State Park, are numerous sandstone crevice caves.
-The longest of those caves is Devil's Den Cave.
-Numerous caves may be visited self-guided, following the 2.5 km long Devils Den Trail.
-The loop was built during the 1930's and on the 90 minutes hike Devil's Ice Box, Twin Falls, Cold Springs, and of course Devil's Den Cave can be visited.
-During the summer there is a strenuous guided cave exploration hike offered once a week.
-Start is at the parking lot at the south edge of Hwy 170 Bridge over Lee Creek.
-It is also possible to start from the Visitors Center.
+The main features of the park, the reason why many outdoor enthusiasts visit Devil's Den State Park, are numerous sandstone formations.
+The sandstones have a horizontal bedding and are dissected by cracks, as a result, they eroded in strange cliffs with overhanging walls and crevice caves.
+Numerous caves are located along the 2.5 km long Devils Den Trail.
+The loop was built during the 1930's by the CCC and on the 90-minute hike Devil's Ice Box, Twin Falls, Cold Springs, and of course Devil's Den Cave can be seen.
+Originally they could be visited self-guided, but since the closure they are gated.

 The Yellow Rock Trail is a little longer, a loop of almost 5 km which takes about two hours.
 The highlights are more crevices, namely Wild Dog Crevice, The Devil's Teapot, The Devil's Race Track, and Yellow Rock.
 On summer weekends this trail is much less crowded.
 It begins near Camping Area 'A' and at the Pavilion on Hwy 170 west of the Dam Area.